Here come durable goods orders ...

-The latest reading on durable goods orders is set for release at the bottom of the hour.
+The latest report on durable goods orders is set for release at 8:30 am ET.

-Expectations are for the report to show orders fell 0.7% in December after orders were flat in November.
+Expectations are for the report to show orders fell 2.3% in August after a 2.2% increase in July.

-This is a series tabulated in nominal dollars, and so the decline is expected to largely reflect the impact that the strong dollar has had on import prices.
-Namely: they have gone down.
+“Core” orders, which exclude military orders and planes, are expected to fall 0.2% in August after a 2.1% increase the prior month.

 Business Insider Emails & Alerts